examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/solved/unit1.md

 Looping simplifies complicated problems into smooth ones.
 It allows programmers to modify the flow of the program so that rather than writing the same code again and again, programmers are able to repeat the code a finite number of times.

 1. ***For Loop:***
 - The for loop is used in cases where a programmer needs to execute a part of the code until the given condition is satisfied.
 The for loop is also called a pre-tested loop.
 It is best to use a for loop if the number of iterations is known in advance.

 EXAMPLE:

-Input:
+`Input`:
 ```python
 a = 5
 for i in range(0, a):
     print(i)
 ```
-Output:
+`Output`:
 ```txt
 0
 1